"Founders who do everything themselves are just wasting valuable time"

 Tobias Hagenau, HQLabs founder

-How did you split up as a founding team?
+How did you divide yourselves up as a founding team?

-We went completely on the new project because we said: We've done this before, we can do it again better and faster.
-We left HQ completely in the hands of the employees, which is not always easy.
-It's difficult to let go, especially when things go wrong, and we still have to learn that.
+We went all in on the new project because we said: We've done this before, we can do it again better and faster.
+We put HQ completely in the hands of the employees, which is not always easy.
+Letting go is difficult, especially when things go wrong - we still have to learn that.

-What are you doing better today than you did the first time around?
+What are you doing better today than the first time?

 What we achieved with awork took two years.
-With HQ, it took us six years or more.
-So we're doing everything much faster because we're not taking any more forks in the road, no extra loops.
-We know the way and we don't have to work everything out ourselves and experiment a lot like we did when we first started.
-Now we have the speed in, which is good financially and also pushes the mood, which is currently really fun.
+With HQ, it took us six years or longer.
+So we do everything much faster because we no longer take any detours or extra loops.
+We know the way and we no longer have to work out everything ourselves and experiment a lot like we did when we first set up the company.
+Now we have speed, which is good financially and also boosts the atmosphere, which is really fun at the moment.

-What advice would you give to founders to achieve this speed?
+What advice would you give founders to achieve this speed?

-The ultimate tip is to get as much advice as you can in the beginning.
-It sounds trivial, but a lot of people don't do that.
+The ultimate tip is to get as much advice as you can at the beginning.
+That sounds trivial, but many people don't do that.
 We didn't do that either.
-We were busy 24/7 and didn't take the time needed to also talk to experienced founders, entrepreneurs or business angels about next steps.
-But founders who do everything themselves are just wasting valuable time.
+We were busy 24/7 and didn't take the time we would have needed to talk to experienced founders, entrepreneurs or business angels about the next steps.
+But founders who do everything themselves only waste valuable time.

 As a second-time founder, do you have the problem of repeating old mistakes?

-We have a bit of the Günter-Netzer syndrome, that we want to substitute ourselves because we've done things before.
-That was already the case at HQ, and is still the case at awork.
+We have a bit of the Günter Netzer syndrome, where we want to change things ourselves because we've done them before.
+This was already the case with HQ and is still the case with awork.
 We still have to learn to let others do things.
-Apart from that, we have noticed that we have fallen into old patterns.
-That's not a problem because we're building something new in the same segment again, but if we wanted to revolutionize the software-as-a-service market now, that would probably be the worst approach by far.
+Apart from that, we have noticed that we have very much fallen into old patterns.
+This is not a problem because we are building something new in the same segment, but if we wanted to revolutionize the software-as-a-service market, that would probably be the worst approach by far.

 Thank you very much for the interview.

-Tobias Hagenau is the managing director of HQLabs GmbH and co-founder of awork.
-He has been building software for project work with his team in Hamburg since 2012.
+Personal details: Tobias Hagenau is Managing Director of HQLabs GmbH and co-founder of awork.
+He and his team have been building software for project work in Hamburg since 2012.
 In the meantime, HQLabs has grown to over 35 employees.
-The first product, the agency software HQ, is with over 700 agencies and 15,000 users one of the most common solutions on the German-speaking market to bring order to the agency process.
-In 2019, the project management tool awork was added.
+With over 700 agencies and 15,000 users, the first product, the agency software HQ, is one of the most popular solutions on the German-speaking market for bringing order to the agency process.
+The project management tool awork was added in 2019.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?